arangodb/arangodb/Documentation/Books/Drivers/Java/Reference/Collection/DocumentManipulation.md

   - **returnOld**: `Boolean`

+    This options requires ArangoDB version 3.4.0 or higher.
 Additionally return the complete old document under the attribute old in the result.
 Only available if the _overwrite_ option is used.

   - **overwrite**: `Boolean`

+    This options requires ArangoDB version 3.4.0 or higher.
 If set to true, the insert becomes a replace-insert.
 If a document with the same \_key already exists the new document is not rejected with unique constraint violated but will replace the old document.

   - **silent**: `Boolean`